sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 * Publishing Stream Initiation Requests (XEP-0137): Provides ability to stream information between two XMPP entities.
 * PubSub Collection Nodes (XEP-0248): Nested topics for specialization to the leaf node level.
 * Security Labels In Pub/Sub (XEP-0314): Enables tagging data with classification categories.
+* PubSub Since (XEP-nnnn): Persists published items, which may be useful
 * PubSub Chaining (XEP-0253): Federation of publishing nodes enabling a publish node of one server to be a subscriber to a publishing node of another server
 * Easy User Onboarding (XEP-401): Simplified client registration

 # SACM Components, Capabilities, and Interfaces
-As previously mentioned, the SACM Architecture consists of a variety of SACM Components, and named components are intended to embody one or more specific capabilities.
+The SACM Architecture consists of a variety of SACM Components, and named components are intended to embody one or more specific capabilities.
 Interacting with these capabilities will require at least two levels of interface specification.
-The first is a logical interface specification, and the second is at least one binding to a specific transfer mechanism, where the preferred transfer mechanism would be XMPP-grid.
+The first is a logical interface specification, and the second is at least one binding to a specific transfer mechanism.
+At this point, we have been experimenting with XMPP as a transfer mechanism.

-The scenarios described in this section are informational, but may be taken as guidance or a starting point for further specifications concerning each of these areas.
+The following subsections describe some of the components, capabilities, and interfaces we may expect to see participating in a SACM Domain.

 ## Components
-The list of SACM Components is theoretically endless, but we need to start somewhere.
 The following is a list of suggested SACM Component classes and specializations.

 * Repository
   * Vulnerability Information Repository